 How to fix an underwatered Arrowhead:

 Your first instinct might be to give it loads of water straight away to compensate for the lack of it.
-However, it can actually be harmful to your Arrowhead if the soil goes from one extreme to the other.
+However, it can actually be harmful to your Arrowhead if the soil goes from one extreme to the other and you might get a lot more problems than the initial drooping plant.
 Instead, you want to reintroduce frequent watering for a week or two and this should solve the problem.
 Over time keep an eye on how much you are watering your Arrowhead by checking the moisture in the soil frequently.